(Pocket-lint) - Call of Duty Mobile brings a heady mix of action, both in multiplayer and battle royale gameplay.

 The maps vary by the game type, changing to suit the type of game you're going to play: Killhouse, Nuketown, Hijacked, Cage, Rust, Gulag, Scrapyard, Summit, Highrise, Crash, Crossfire, Standoff, Firing Range, Takeoff, Raid, Meltdown.
 The first six are pretty small, the second 10 are larger, changing the style of play.

 There are also ranked multiplayer matches and these will circulate between game modes and maps.

 Battle royale modes

 In battle royale there's only one map right now - Isolated - but you can play in first or third person perspective, you can play solo, duo or team.
-There's also random zombies on this map.

 In battle royale you basically parachute in with nothing, gather weapons with the aim of being the last player or team surviving.
 The play area gradually decreases, pushing surviving players into a tighter area.
 It's classic battle royale.

 The game sometimes has additional modes - Sniper Challenge where it's only sniper weapons and Warfare, which has teams of 20 on opposing sides for a variation on BR gameplay, but these come and go.

 There is a wealth of weaponry in Call of Duty: Mobile and you can collect and upgrade these weapons, apply skins and choose your loadouts for playing multiplayer games.

 Increase your XP to unlock more loadouts: As you play you'll earn XP to rank up - and unlock extra loadout slots.
 You can have five different loadouts, each with primary and secondary weapons, grenades, an operator skill and three perks, meaning you can choose a different loadout for different maps.